cahfofpai/lpastore/README.md

 The app store can be configured using `config_backend.ini` for the backend and `config_frontend.js` for the frontend.

 ## Screenshots
 *The app descriptions in the screenshots are quotes from the respective app repositories / websites.
-The urls of the source of the quotes is not visible in some screenshots because the text area does not display all text at the same time.*
+The urls of the sources of the quotes is not visible in some screenshots because the text area does not display all text at the same time.*

 Start page